 Maybe someone else knows where to put the trash?
 You see some people throwing their plastic rubbish in the river.
 As you look more closely at the river bank, you see all the piled up trash.
-No surprise why the Bengawan, the river that once was described as the most beautiful asset of Solo, looks like it does today.
+No surprise why the Bengawan, the river that once was the most beautiful asset of Solo, looks like it does today.

 I chose to do the Green Revolution 5.0 volunteering project in Indonesia because I wanted to learn more about the Indonesian culture, gain more knowledge about waste management and volunteer abroad.

-In 6 weeks me and fellow volunteers did many activities in Solo, such as teaching at high schools, visiting local markets, interviewing people in public places and speaking with the government and NGO’s about problems in Surakarta.
+In 6 weeks me and fellow volunteers did many activities in Solo.
+Such as teaching at high schools, visiting local markets, interviewing people in public places and speaking with the government and NGO’s about problems in Surakarta.

 It’s one of the reasons people tend to spend little money on or attention to proper waste management.
 But as the pressure on Solo’s landfill starts to increase (which already has been overloaded with trash for over 10 years), importance of the problem increases as well.
 Despite these aggravating issues, it seems people don’t want to take responsibility for the problems at hand.
 Or as someone in Solo put it: “it’s our culture, we cannot change it”.

-But is it true that we cannot change the way we are used to do things?
+But is it true that we cannot change the way we do things?
 Let’s see if something pops into your mind when considering your own life.
 Is there a habit you find hard to change?
 What about something simple as doing groceries, how much plastic do you buy and throw away each day?
 Is it really necessary, or could you also replace some plastic bags with a reusable bag.

 It might as well be something as easy as holding the drink that you order on the streets in your hand instead of using plastic bags to carry it.
 You always have a choice!